outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    The `--rm` tells to remove the container upon exit.
 5. [docker attach](https://docs.docker.com/engine/reference/commandline/attach/) is also recommended.

+   This command attaches the host's terminal STDIN, STDOUT and STDERR files (or any combination of the three) to a running container, allowing interactive control or inspect as if the container was running directly in the host's terminal.

+   For example, a container can be shutdown by `C-c` shortcut, sending the SIGINT signal (identical to SIGTERM) to the container by default.
+Rather, `C-p C-q` detaches from the container and leave it running in the background again.

+   If the process is running as PID 1 (mostly */usr/bin/init*), it ignores any signal and will not terminate on SIGINT or SIGTERM unless it is coded to do so.

 # [Networking Drivers](https://docs.docker.com/network/)

 The Docker's networking subsystem is *pluggable*, using drivers.
 Below is a simple explanation: